-The paints used during the second world war are a vast, but relatively unknown subject of the war.
-They’re not as flashy as German luft ’46, and not as maybe not as tank cannons,but I think they deserve spotlight nonetheless.
+The paints used during the second world war are a vast, but relatively unpopular and unknown subject of the war.
+They’re not as flashy as German luft ’46 aircraft, or interesting as weird prototypes but I think they deserve spotlight nonetheless.
+As such, I’ve become quite interested in the paint systems used during WWII, and how they were used in camouflages and markings.

 Of all the paint systems used, the German RLM system and the American ANA system are probably the most well known ones.
 Relatively good documentation of these exists, with good descriptions, colour samples and paint approximations.
 When you start to look at Russian for example, the outlines are known.
 The classic Russian early war overall green and the late war NKAP template are well documented.
 Nonetheless information outside the mainstream aircraft is difficult to find, as is a comprehensive list of the actual nomenclature.
 The Japanese system was a complete rabbit hole.
 Dead links, poor google translations and neigh unfindable leads made research a difficult, but fun undertaking.

-Because of this I decided to create my own list.
-This way I know it would never be removed, I could always find it and it would be clearly presented.
-I’ve also posted it on my website here, for everyone to enjoy.
+Because of this I initially decided to create my own documents with all the interesting bits of information i found around paints and markings.
+This way I know it would never be removed, I could always find the information again in an orderly and clear fashion.
+After I decided to create my own website to showcase my models, and ecause my vision is that information should be available to all, I decided posted my findings here, for everyone to enjoy.

-Research towards ww2 era paints, coatings and primers is still ongoing.
-Especially in Russia and Japan.
+Research towards WWII era paints, coatings and primers is still ongoing.
+Especially in Russia, Japan and minor nations.
 Old archives are still being discovered, indexed and new information is being published.

 My own archive here isn’t complete either.
 I try to build it up as I go along with my own model making, and add information if I find I something interesting.
 Paint approximations will probably be added sometime, but I include it only for the most widely used paints for now.
 These are mostly taken from different internet fora and instruction manuals, as I don’t have the time nor money to research these myself.
 If you have something interesting, don’t hesitate to give me a link.

-All the research shown here isn’t done by me.
+All the research shown here isn’t done by me alone.
 While I would love to go digging around in old archives, it’s not really feasible for me.
 After all I’m just a student with limited time and money.
 With the actual system nomenclature and colouring this isn’t really an issue.
 Most information is published by multiple trusted sources, and pictures of the first hand sources provide a lot of credibility as well.
 The actual paint approximations are a different story.
-Most of them are plucked from random places, and are , beyond the general colour, untested by me and should be taken with a care.
+Some of them are plucked from random places, and are, beyond the general colour, untested by me and should be taken with a grain of salt.
 For the regular hobbyist this won’t be a problem, but care should be taken if one wants the exact shade.

 I’ve also tried to generate swatches of each colour to give a general impression of the shade.
 This however is rather inaccurate, mostly because most monitors can’t really show colour that well.
-I have two monitors, and the colours show up quite distinct over both.
+I have two monitors, and the colours show up quite distinct over both in their default settings.
 There are more factors that should be taken into account, such as model scale, bad spectrography and fading of existing samples.